 The CARE Card Ministry offers baskets of free greeting cards in the side chapels of the sanctuary with instructions for delivery.
 Congregation members may send messages of cheer, appreciation, recognition and encouragement to each other.
 This ministry is sponsored by the Wellness Committee.
 Contact lay leader Kris Oberdick.

 The Tables of Eight Ministry nurtures old and new friendships by offering food, fun and fellowship in a home environment.
 On one Saturday in each month between February and May, the team assigns participants to a dinner with 8 (or more) in a member’s home.
 Please watch for sign-up announcements for the coming year in the church’s newsletter, the Messenger, and by email starting in November.
 Contact lay leader Ann Cochran.

 The Wellness Committee sponsors Feldenkrais classes for Metropolitan members to improve physical movement, reduce pain and promote general well-being.
 Pat Simpich is a Guild-Certified Feldenkrais Practitioner of this gentle technique suitable for all ages, but particularly for those with movement limitations.
 These easy but precisely structured exercises involve thinking, sensing and imaging to increase movement range with less effort.
 For more information and the latest schedule contact lay leader Pat Simpich.

 Metropolitan’s men are invited to join an all-male group that meets regularly for an informal dinner at a local restaurant.
 One of our pastors will lead an opening discussion on a topic of the group's choice.
 The remaining time focuses on fellowship and support.
-Contact Charlie Parker.
+Contact Rev. Dr. Charles Parker.